quii/learn-go-with-tests/io.md

 }
 ```

 `http.Error` is a convenient method for when you want to return an error.
+We are using `fmt.Sprintf` to ensure we add some context to the error message.

 ## More cleaning up

 As we changed the `GetLeague` interface we left some `TODO`s around for us to come back to. `TODO` is often a dangerous tool which could be renamed to `SOMEDAY I WILL TACKLE THIS, BUT WHATEVER`.
 We are better than this!

 In our `FileSystemStoreTest` we need to update the tests to check we don't get an error.

 Make a helper and then fix the `TODO`s